 By the 1980s, TNC already had a solid record of working with landowners and public agencies to protect large swaths of Texas land.
 This ranch, however, represented an acquisition of unprecedented size.

 The ranch was owned by Ed and Houston Harte, the scions of a prominent Texas family who were well-known for their philanthropy and interest in conservation.

 “They had already tried to donate the ranch to the National Park Service but had hit a bureaucratic wall.
 That’s when they contacted us to see if we would accept the ranch and take up their cause,” said Weigel.

 Soon after accepting the 67,000-acre ranch in 1985, TNC learned that expanding the boundaries of a national park required an act of Congress—literally.
-That, in turn required getting the support of Texas lawmakers.
+That, in turn, required getting the support of Texas lawmakers.
 After a winding, three-year congressional process, the National Park Service incorporated 57,000 acres of the North Rosillos Mountain Ranch into Big Bend National Park.
-TNC sold the remaining 10,000 acres to a private individual; several years later, the NPS purchased that parcel, too.
+TNC sold the remaining 10,000 acres to a private individual, and several years later, the National Park Service purchased that parcel, too.

-Despite the difficulties in expanding Big Bend, TNC remains committed to helping expand public lands, a commitment on display at iconic Big Bend and around the great state of Texas.
+Today, TNC remains just as dedicated to helping expand public lands, a commitment on display at iconic Big Bend and around the great state of Texas.
 In total, TNC has played a critical role in preserving 34 of Texas’ state and national parks—spaces which people across the state continue to explore and enjoy today.